Skip to main content

 The costs of study can be difficult to manage if you are struggling financially.
 When it comes to choosing to pay your rent or to buy an expensive textbook, we understand that rent has to take priority, and your studies may be impacted as a result.
 If you are unable to afford essential items for your studies this semester, the MGA may be able to support you with a one off payment to meet essential study costs.
 You DO NOT have to repay this grant.

-Grant Amount: Up to $200
+Grant amount: Up to $200

 Examples of supported costs: